 This post may contain affiliate links, view my full disclosure policy here.

 What is Hydro Dipping

 Let’s start with the basics, what exactly is it?
 Hydro dipping is the process of transferring an image or color or design to a product with water.

 Essentially you create a design on top of water then dip in a blank and the image transfers from the surface of the water to the blank.
 Pretty straight forward.

-Hydro dipping is called many things, including water marbling.
+Hydro dipping is called many things, including water marbling or hydrographic printing.
 I’ve been using this technique for years on a small scale using water and nail polish.
 Check out these water marbled gift ideas.

 I’ve transferred colorful swirled designs to mason jars, ornaments, dishes and coasters.
 Once you discover how easy and fun this technique is, you are going to want to try it on everything.